If you are in emotional distress or having a mental emergency, call 911 or go to your local ER

 Questions About Couples Therapy You May Be Too Afraid to Ask

-Couples therapy offers numerous benefits, providing a couple with the chance to work with an unbiased third party to address important issues.
-It allows them to learn simple tools and techniques to repair and strengthen their relationship.
-Additionally, it offers a safe space to discuss topics that might be difficult to talk about otherwise, with the support of a therapist.
+Couples therapy offers numerous benefits, providing a couple with the opportunity to work with an unbiased third party to address important issues.
+It highlights the importance of communication in marriage, allowing couples to learn simple tools and techniques to repair and strengthen their relationship.
+Additionally, therapy offers a safe space to discuss topics that might be difficult to talk about otherwise, with the support of a therapist.
 In cases where a couple is considering separation, a therapist can help negotiate an amicable and calm split.
 While these qualities make couples therapy a valuable tool, there are still many misconceptions about what it entails.
 Let’s address some of these myths and misconceptions here.

 People seeking couples counseling often have two primary concerns: the state of their relationship and the experience of therapy itself.
 What good will it do?
 And what’s it like to reveal your most private relationship concerns to a stranger?